Balt'Amour carries some of the greatest bloodlines in

 CHEENOOK

-2007 LEADING HUNTER SIRE La Laureate, is by the notable Caretino son, Cheenook (Caretino-Romantiker (Ramiro Z)).
-Cheenook (see video
+is by the notable Caretino son, Cheenook (Caretino-Romantiker (Ramiro Z)).
+Cheenook (see video link below) was a prolific

-link below) was a prolific Grand Prix dressage horse with progeny well represented in all regions of Germany in both the jumper
+Grand Prix dressage horse with progeny well represented in all regions of Germany in both the jumper ring and dressage court.

-ring and dressage court.
-He was touted as being even more gifted than the great Holsteiner Corlandus, the 2- time world champion
+He was touted as being even more gifted than the great Holsteiner Corlandus, the 2- time world champion dressage horse and

-sire.
-In Europe, he had a jumping index of 157 (2006) and in the US, he was the #1 USEF Leading Hunter Sire (2007).
+he had a jumping index of 157 (2006) and in the US, he was the #1 USEF Leading Hunter Sire (2007).

 click here to download Cheenook video.